 - Access to Materials and Labs: Access to materials and labs is subject to U.S. legal requirements and Penn State policies, including, but not limited to, export control laws.

 - Payments to International Scholars: Payment depends on a variety of factors.
 Departments should contact DISSA and their Finance Officer prior to the arrival of the international scholar.
 (See Non-U.S. Citizen Payment Guidelines)

 - Forms: All visitors who are being paid an honorarium or reimbursed directly through the ERS system must complete the Visitor’s Information Sheet for Income and Travel.
-Furthermore, a University Scholar Agreement may be required in cases where individuals will be speaking or presenting at Penn State.
+Furthermore, a University Guest Presenter Agreement may be required in cases where individuals will be speaking or presenting at Penn State.

 - Intellectual Property: International visiting scholars must sign Penn State’s standard intellectual property agreement (Policy RA-11).

 In most cases, Penn State graduate students may study abroad without a formal agreement.
 If such activities are contemplated as part of an agreement, the following policies should be considered: